Kunstmaan/cupcake/docs/scroll-to.md

 ### General
 - Scroll to snippit
-- Jquery version
+- Jquery and Vanilla-js version

 ### Required includes
-- jquery.scrollTo.js (and jQuery)
+- jquery.scrollTo.js (and jQuery for jQuery version)

 ### Initialize